 Economic territory and residence of economic interest

-The economy of the UK is made up of institutional units that have a centre of economic interest in the UK economic territory.
-These units are known as resident units and it is their transactions that are recorded in the UK National Accounts.
+The economy of the UK is made up of institutional units which have a centre of economic interest in the UK economic territory.
+These units are known as resident units and it is their transactions which are recorded in the UK national accounts.

 UK economic territory

 The UK economic territory includes:

 - Great Britain and Northern Ireland (the geographic territory administered by the UK government within which persons, goods, services and capital move freely)

 - any free zones, including bonded warehouses and factories under UK customs control

 - the national airspace, UK territorial waters and the UK sector of the continental shelf